 - Do breastfeed for a full 6 months if possible

 A baby who is breastfeeding well does not need additional supplements before 6 months unless for special circumstances.
 If the baby is gaining weight and the breastfeeding relationship is going well, breastmilk is sufficient in the first 6 months.
 There is no conclusive evidence that prematurely starting a baby on solid food is better.
-Breastfeeding not only enhances the bond between mother and child, it provides nutrition and immunity to the baby.
-The suckling action of the baby also assists in contraction of the womb.
+Breastfeeding not only enhances the bond between mother and child, but it also provides nutrition and immunity to the baby.
+The suckling action of the baby also assists in the contraction of the womb.

 - Do get off on a good start from Day 1

 After birth, it is recommended to breastfeed your baby as soon as possible.
 This helps to establish your breastfeeding relationship with the new-born as well as kick start the milk production.
 Seek consultation from a lactation consultant or a lactation-trained nurse during your time in the ward.
 It may take some time to get the hang of breastfeeding positions and latching techniques thus it is always helpful to get tips on the early days when initiating breastfeeding with the baby.

 For some hospitals, the lactation consultant service is offered when the mother is in the delivery ward.
 Do check with your hospital if you are unsure.
 It is good to indicate if you have chosen to breastfeed the baby exclusively so that no additional liquids or formulas are given without your permission.

 - Do continue to breastfeed during engorgement and sickness